turingtechPK/backend-test-api-design/README.md

 # TuringTech Technical Test / Backend API (Beginner -> Intermediate)

+Please open "Documentation.pdf" for details about my approach for this test.

 The goal of this test is to evaluate your ability:
 - to architecture a simple but reliable backend application,
 - to process data and compute metrics,